osm2pgsql-dev/osm2pgsql-website/_manual-v2/06-flex-output.md

 will always return a point geometry, for relations a point or multipoint geometry with all available node members.

-The `as_multilinestring()` and `as_multipolygon()` functions, on the other hand, can be used for ways and for relations.
+The `as_multilinestring()` and `as_multipolygon()` functions can be used for ways and for relations.
 The latter will either return a linestring/polygon or a multilinestring/multipolygon, depending on whether the result is a single geometry or a multi-geometry.

 If you need all geometries of a relation, you can use `as_geometrycollection()`.
 It will contain all geometries which can be